Rule 4901:1-22-05 | Application requirements for interconnection.

-(a) A "short form" application for interconnection of distributed generators that are twenty-five kilowatts or less and utilize equipment that is certified in compliance with IEEE 1547 standard and UL 1741 standard, as set forth in rule 4901:1-22-03 of the Administrative Code.
+(a) A "short form" application for interconnection of a DER that is twenty-five kilowatts or less and utilizes equipment that is certified in compliance with IEEE and UL standards, as set forth in rule 4901:1-22-03 of the Administrative Code.

-(b) A standard application for interconnection of generation equipment that does not qualify for a "short form" application.
+(b) A standard application for interconnection of a DER that does not qualify for a "short form" application.

-(2) The application form shall follow the format and content set forth on the commission's website, and must be submitted to the EDU from which the applicant receives retail electric distribution service.
+(2) The application form shall follow the format and content set forth on the commission's website, or in a format otherwise approved by the commission, and must be submitted to the EDU from which the applicant receives retail electric distribution service.
+Such application should properly identify the applicable customer name, service address, and account number to be considered complete and subject to review by the EDU.
 Application forms will be available from the applicant's local EDU.
 The applicant's completed application form should not be sent to the commission for the purposes of review and approval.